Skip to main content

 saveEveryN

-Controls how often checkpoints are saved based on event count.
-Setting this to a higher value reduces write pressure on MongoDB at the cost of potentially replaying more events after a crash.
+Controls how often lastProcessedToken is persisted, based on successful handler invocations.
+Setting this to a higher value reduces write pressure on MongoDB at the cost of potentially replaying more events on crash recovery (cascade level 1).

 @Checkpoint(saveEveryN = 10)